ombrac/ombrac/README.md

 ```shell
 ombrac-server --listen "[::]:443" --tls-cert "./cert.pem" --tls-key "./key.pem"
 ```
-This command starts the Ombrac server listening on port 443, using the provided TLS certificate and key for encrypted communication.
+Starts the Ombrac server listening on port 443, using the provided TLS certificate and key for encrypted communication.

 ### ClientSetup
 ```shell